Ryan Sutter Shares He Has Lyme Disease After Year-Long Health Battle - E! Online

 During the May 25 episode of her podcast Better Etc., the former Bachelorette and her husband shared he has been diagnosed with Lyme disease.

-"It's been hard," Trista said.
+"It's been hard," Trista said while looking back at their path to Ryan's diagnosis.
 "It's a really difficult thing to see the person that you love most in this world struggling.
 And he's a big strong guy, and to see him get emotional and feel helpless in a way in that all I could do was really advocate for him.
 So, that's what I did."

 While Trista informed her followers of Ryan's medical journey in November, her spouse of 17 years said he actually started experiencing symptoms in early 2020.